-First look at the attendance data since the beginning of the century.
-Such a short period is used as churches tend to change their method of measuring attendance over time, which will skew any predictions.
+First, look at the attendance data since the beginning of the century.
+I have used a short period as churches tend to change their method of measuring attendance over time, which will skew any predictions.
 A shorter time frame will help reduce this effect.
 The attendance data is graphed in figure 1 .

 Bigger differences emerge when the rate of decline is examined.
 One measure of decline is the slope of the line through the data points.
-Here the C of E has the slowest decline, ECUSA has the fastest, and the C in W somewhere in the middle.
-Clearly the Church of England is healthier that the other two.
+Here the C of E has the slowest decline, ECUSA has the fastest, and the C in W is somewhere in the middle.
+Clearly, the Church of England is healthier than the other two.

-When looked at as percentages, ECUSA had a 2.7% per annum decline in 2010, whereas the C in W had 2.9%.
+When viewed as percentages, ECUSA had a 2.7% per annum decline in 2010, whereas the C in W had 2.9%.
 So why is ECUSA declining faster?
-Simply because it is much larger; 2.7% of a big number is a big number!
-Percentages are misleading as the above declines are not exponential but largely linear, as aging is part of the process.
-As such the percentage decline of all will increase in time.
+Simply because it is much larger.
+2.7% of a big number is a big number!
+Percentages are misleading as the above declines are not exponential but largely linear, as ageing is part of the process.
+As such, the percentage decline of all will increase in time.
 In 2010 the C of E had an annual decline of 1.1%, which means it is losing less in absolute terms than ECUSA.
 Thus ECUSA is the worst declining of the three.

 How likely is it that these denominations will become extinct if current trends continue?

 Attendance and membership data for all four denominations are fitted to the limited enthusiasm model of church growth, a model that is able to use data and decide whether a declining church is heading for extinction or not .